 Amazon hijackers are sellers who copy your private label product and sell it as their own.
 Typically, a hijacked listing is either a straight counterfeit or a slightly edited version.
 First, they get access to your private label and product by purchasing it from Amazon.
 After that, they copy the branding, packing, and product design and manufacture it independently.

 This situation is especially harmful to private label sellers, who took time and effort to build their Amazon brands.
 As a result of their hard work, they find their copied product listed on Amazon for a lower price by the hijackers.

 The worst part is that you now have to compete against these hijacker sellers and lose a lot of revenue because of it.
 Your product’s price is the most crucial factor in winning the Amazon Buy Box.
 You can increase the odds by having a good feedback score or using a high-performing Amazon repricer.
 Regardless, the price matters, and hijackers sell the product for cheaper, thus stealing the Buy Box from you.

 Not only do you lose profits, but disappointed customers may leave negative reviews on your product, scaring off potential customers.
 If you are an Amazon seller, this is a nightmare situation.
-However, there are ways how you can protect yourself and your private label against hijackers.
+However, there are ways how you can protect yourself and your amazon private label against hijackers.

 How to Spot Amazon Hijackers?